RajdeepOfGithub/Devops-Proj_Server-P1/README.md

 - **Action**: Push your branch and changes to your fork and then open a Pull Request against this repository.
 - **Purpose**: Allows the project maintainers to review your contributions and integrate them into the official project.

-We appreciate your efforts to improve this project and encourage you to participate in making enhancements!
+I would really appreciate your efforts to improve this project and encourage you to participate in making enhancements:)